VarshaKabilan/project1/README.md

 dummy line
 Clone this project and write how you wasted time last weeekend and what you thought of doing but what you endedup doing.
 And what you want to do in life.
 Create a file and rasie PR.
 This is for any people based on your interest.

+What is the meaning of git?
+It means stupid.
+Linus Torvalds described the tool as "the stupid content tracker"  as a random three-letter combination that is pronounceable, and not actually used by any common UNIX command.